-Urinary incontinence means the lack of control over one’s bladder.
-This can range in severity, but it is uncomfortable and embarrassing.
-Incontinence affects people of all ages, but especially women who have given birth and older women.
+Urinary incontinence is the loss of control over one’s bladder.
+This problem can range in severity, but it is always uncomfortable and embarrassing.
+Incontinence affects people of all ages, but it is especially prevalent in women who have given birth and older women.
 Visit a vConfidence-certified doctor in Baltimore, MD to get the treatment you need.

 What is Incontinence?